open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 TODO diagram showing these concepts visually - with current and replacement solutions present?

-### Nvidia Technologies
+### NVIDIA Technologies

 NVIDIA provides the necessary technologies to replace the existing Lidar-based navigation solutions.
 This is made possible by leveraging the power of NVIDIA's GPU and the Isaac ROS & Perceptor SDKs.

-TODO Table for 1:1 Nvidia replaces to make this possible.
+TODO Table for 1:1 NVIDIA replaces to make this possible.

 **Data Acquisition**: